What is Shadow Pricing?

 - Timely Decision: Proactive right decisions regarding the project are taken based on cost-benefit analysis.

-- Appropriate: These prices are comparatively more appropriate for the purpose of economic calculations.
+- Appropriate: These prices are comparatively more suitable for economic calculations.

 The following are some of the different limitations:

 - Proof-Less: It is just guesswork, based on subjective assumptions and is completely proof-less.
-So, one should consider other aspects as well before considering the shadow pricing for the purpose of the decision-making process because there are chances that it could lead to a wrong decision making of the company.
+So, one should consider other aspects as well before deciding the shadow pricing for the decision-making process because there are chances that it could lead to a wrong decision making of the company.

 - Objective: Since it is based on subjective assumptions, it is highly prone to bias.
-This is so because the subjective assumptions may vary from person to person and the person will take assumptions only on the basis of his own understanding.
+It is so because the subjective assumptions may vary from person to person, and the person will take assumptions only based on his understanding.

 - Period: It considers social opportunity cost for the short-run and ignores it in the long run.

-Shadow Pricing is a technique through which price tag is put on those items, which are without it, i.e., whose price couldn’t be determined easily or which are normally not traded or purchased in a normal market.
-These prices may vary for different time periods and for different areas and occupations.
+Shadow Pricing is a technique through which price tag is put on those items, which are without it, i.e., whose price couldn’t be determined easily or which usually are not traded or purchased in a regular market.
+These prices may vary for different periods and different areas and occupations.
 Cost-Benefit analysis or probability is generally used for ascertaining this price, which is then used in making certain decisions.

 Be it a small project’s decision, or a decision at the International level, it helps it all.
-It is proof less, based on the subjective assumptions, ignores social opportunity cost in the long run, etc. These factors should also be considered in mind before taking any decision on the basis of shadow pricing.
+It is proof less, based on the subjective assumptions, ignores social opportunity cost in the long run, etc. These factors should also be considered in mind before making any decision based on shadow pricing.

-This has been a guide to what is shadow pricing and its definition.
-Here we discuss examples, need and how does shadow pricing work along with advantages and disadvantages.
+It has been a guide to what is shadow pricing and its definition.
+Here we discuss examples, need, and how does shadow pricing work along with advantages and disadvantages.
 You may learn more about financing from the following articles –